gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 slumped back to the cobblestones.

 Razi and Klaues disappeared into an alley.
-Erileine swallowed the ache in her throat and joined the stream of people---no longer a mob---hurrying back to their lives.
+Erileine swallowed the ache in her throat and joined the stream of people—no longer a mob—hurrying back to their lives.

----
+—

 The mood on Forecastle's streets the next morning was stretched as taut as a violin string.
 People kept their heads down and spoke in